-Evaluating ad performance on the search network
+Evaluating ad performance on the Search Network

 You've created your ad, and it's up and running.
 Your next step is to find out how it's performing.
-Tracking statistics like clicks, impressions and click-through rate is a great way to start.
+Tracking statistics like clicks, impressions, and clickthrough rate is a great way to start.
 It's also important to think about what you're trying to accomplish with your campaign, so you can focus on the statistics that can help you achieve your goals.

-If you're new to tracking your performance, start by clicking on the Campaigns tab in your AdWords account.
-The statistics tables on your Ads and Keywords tabs under the Campaigns tab provide a complete, customisable view of all of your data.
+If you're new to tracking your performance, start by clicking the Campaigns tab in your AdWords account.
+The statistics tables on your Ads and Keywords tabs under the Campaigns tab provide a complete, customizable view of all of your data.
 You can keep the reporting simple or dig deeper for more detailed insights into the success of your campaigns.

 Introducing the Report Editor

 There’s a new way to visually slice and dice your performance data: the Report Editor.
 The Report Editor is an analytical tool that allows you to engage with your data through multi-dimensional tables and charts.
-A few benefits of the Report Editor:

 - A simple drag-and-drop interface lets you quickly build and manipulate multi-dimensional tables and charts, reducing the need to download your data for deeper analysis.